-Real Time Information (RTI): The Pain of Penalties
+Real Time Information (RTI): Important Guide and date of RTI

 Real Time Information, or RTI – are you on top of it?
 By 2016, every employer must make a Full Payment Submission (FPS) to HMRC each time an employee is paid.
 If no employees have been paid in a tax month, and therefore there is no FPS to send to HMRC, an Employer Payment Summary (EPS) must be submitted.
 No FPS or EPS = a penalty.